cober2019/Network-Automation/Netmiko/README.rst

 --------------

 Using Netmiko, this code gets a device routing table and converts it to dictionary format.
-The goal is to allow you to run your code against the routing as a condition, int turn will improve the reliability of your deployment.
+The goal is to allow you to run your code against the routing as a condition.
+In turn, it will improve the reliability of your deployment.

 Status
 ______